minknowledge/minknowledge.github.io/_pages/main.md

   - image_path: /assets/images/overcooked_tiny.png
     alt: "Locked in Overcooked layout"
     title: "Locked In"
     excerpt: "Cooks need to coordinate on the timing of a recipe involving onions and tomatoes using a single pot.
-Includes a fully and partially-observed version."
+Includes a fully- and partially-observed version."
     url: "/locked"
     btn_label: "More details"
     btn_class: "btn--primary"
 ---

+Successful coordination in multiagent settings often requires knowing relevant details about your partners’ strategies.
+Safely driving on the road requires knowing that other drivers will driving on the right side of the road, stop on red and go on green, and alternate at stop signs.
+However, there are often many more irrelevant details that you don’t need to know: other drivers' low-level motor controls, what their destinations are, or what type of music they like to listen to.

+In this research project, we explore and formalize the idea that in multiagent settings there are **strategically relevant** and **strategically irrelevant** pieces of knowledge about other player’s strategies, but only the relevant aspects are necessary for optimal coordination.

+{% include figure image_path="assets/images/br_viz.png" alt="Visualization of how the SER is obtained from the best-response map" %}

+We introduce the idea of a **strategic equivalence relation (SER)**: strategies (on the left) are equivalent if they induce the same best response (on the right) from the other player.
+SERs naturally partition the strategy space into different conventions for solving the game.
+Below you kind find links to visualizations of the SERs for the strategies in various *Overcooked* environments.

 {% include feature_row id="feature_row1" type="left" %}